devclub-iitd/summer-of-code-2023/README.md

+# Week 1

+// write write write
+Instructions for running the application

 # DevClub Summer of Code 2023

 DevClub IIT Delhi is organising DevClub Summer of Code 2023, so students can learn development together in the summers!